Adedoyin-Emmanuel/kingsword-demo-game/README.md

 #### Technologies
-Below are the technologies I used;
+Below are the technologies I used.
 - **ReactJS**
 - **Typescript**
 - **PWA Technology**